iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___0.14/report.md

 > What am I missing??
 When I click on Report Today in the main screen and I keep getting every day the same exhausting set of general health questions and have to complete my height, weight etc. Where are the questions about COVID-19 symptoms?<br> :date: __2020-10-10 11:07:41__

-> App has been missing the last digit off figures for over 2 months now.
-Sent screenshots to the developer 3 weeks ago but nothing has changed.
-E.g. 234 cases in my area show as 23.<br> :date: __2020-10-07 23:41:52__

-> Confusing and being forced through pages every day that have already been read.<br> :date: __2020-09-29 12:34:32__

 #### 1-star reviews